meic2/SSL4MedImg/README.md

     - `2`: tiled Dermatomyositis dataset
     - `3`: interpolatd Dermatomyositis dataset
     - `4`: interpolatd ISIC2017 dataset
+ - model is saved based on the criterion of iou

 ### Test the model (either CNN or Swin-Transformer)
 ```